jon-starnes/adnd-js/pages/charclasses.md

 [Read here](pages/rogues2.html) to read about other specialist Rogue subclasses.

-This concludes my guide on the classes to choose for AD&D 2nd edition.
-I hope you found it useful and informative.
-If you have any questions or feedback, please let me know. 😊

 Source: Conversation with Bing, 4/30/2023
 1. Character class (Dungeons & Dragons) - Wikipedia. https://en.wikipedia.org/wiki/Character_class_%28Dungeons_&_Dragons%29.
 2. Advanced Dungeons & Dragons 2nd Edition - Character Races and Classes - WKU. https://people.wku.edu/charles.plemons/ad&d/races/class.html.